ThomasGerstenberg/blatann/docs/source/getting_started.rst

 Nordic Connectivity firmware in order to operate.

 .. note::
-   This library is not meant to work with any generic Bluetooth HCI USB device nor built-in Bluetooth radios.
+   This library will not work as a driver for any generic Bluetooth HCI USB device nor built-in Bluetooth radios.
-   The implementation is very specific to Nordic and their provided connectivity firmware, thus other Bluetooth vendors will not work.
+   The driver is very specific to Nordic and their provided connectivity firmware, thus other Bluetooth vendors will not work.
+(BLE communications with non-Nordic devices is not affected.)

 Below are the known supported devices: